jesser360/turbolinks-rails-app/README.md

 #### Challenge 2: Page View Counter

-The counter should increase for every individual page view.
-Can you fix the current javascript?
+The counter should increase for every individual page view, but (surprise) it's also broken because it doesn't correctly handle Turbolinks.
+Can you fix the current JavaScript?

 - Do all the numbers reset when you refresh? (good!)
 - Do specific numbers increment on each pageview?
+- Do all the numbers show up on every page you visit?
 - Is your solution DRY?

 #### Challenge 3: Be More Specific